opendocsg/opendoc-formsg-faq/BasicGuide.md

 You may also consult experts in your agency, or "Agency Pros" for help via [this list](/AskAPro.html).

 For bug reports or technical issues happening to your live form, please fill in our [Support Form](https://go.gov.sg/formsg-support).

+## Is support@formsg.zendesk.com under the FormSG team?

+Yes.
+The email support@formsg.zendesk.com is under the FormSG team so please do not be alarmed if you have received emails from this email address.

+Formsg@tech.gov.sg will remain active in the meantime.